Cloudzero/cloudzero-azure-insights/README.md

 This project integrates Azure Advisor with CloudZero, allowing Azure Advisor cost recommendations to be extracted, converted to CloudZero insights, and uploaded to CloudZero effectively.

 > **Note:** This application does not operate on a scheduled basis.
-Each time you execute the application, it retrieves and uploads Azure cost recommendations that are currently not present in CloudZero.
+Each time you execute the application, it retrieves cost recommendations from Azure Advisor and only uploads the ones that are currently not present in CloudZero.

 ## Table of Contents